 Many states go well beyond federal minimums.
 New York, New Jersey, and most other major states have their own asbestos abatement regulations that restrict or prohibit DIY removal above certain thresholds, require permits, or mandate that licensed contractors handle the work.
 Violating these regulations can result in steep fines, civil liability, and criminal charges in serious cases.

 The U.S. Environmental Protection Agency regulates asbestos under the Toxic Substances Control Act and the Clean Air Act’s National Emission Standards for Hazardous Air Pollutants.
 The NESHAP regulations apply to renovation and demolition projects and establish strict requirements for the handling, removal, and disposal of asbestos-containing materials.
 These regulations can apply to building owners in many contexts, not just to contractors.
-OSHA’s asbestos construction standard at 29 CFR 1926.1101 establishes detailed requirements for asbestos work in construction settings.
-While private homeowners working on their own homes are not classified as employers under the OSH Act, any homeowner who attempts DIY removal and fails to meet those standards is placing themselves and their family at serious risk.
+In March 2024, the EPA also issued a final rule banning chrysotile asbestos — the last remaining form in commercial use — but this ban addresses new uses, not removal of asbestos already in existing buildings.

 Asbestos fibers are microscopic, invisible to the naked eye, and odorless.
 When asbestos-containing material is disturbed, cut, sanded, or broken, it releases thousands or millions of these fibers into the air.
 The fibers can remain suspended for hours and can travel through ventilation systems to other parts of the home.
-Once inhaled, they lodge permanently in the lung tissue and the lining of the chest and abdomen, where they cause scarring, inflammation, and cellular damage that can lead to cancer.
+Once inhaled, they lodge permanently in the lung tissue and the lining of the chest and abdomen, where they cause scarring, inflammation, and cellular damage that can lead to cancer decades later.

 Mesothelioma is a type of cancer that forms in the mesothelium, the protective lining that covers the lungs, chest cavity, abdomen, and heart.
 Malignant mesothelioma is generally terminal, with a median life expectancy of approximately one year after diagnosis in many cases.
 There is no known cure.
 According to the Centers for Disease Control and Prevention, over 3,000 people receive new mesothelioma diagnoses every year in the United States.
+The latency period between exposure and diagnosis is typically 20 to 50 years, meaning a home renovation in the 1980s could produce a mesothelioma diagnosis today.

 Asbestosis is a serious, chronic lung condition caused by the inhalation of asbestos fibers.
 The fibers lodge in the lung’s tissues and cause progressive scarring over the years, creating scar tissue that stiffens the lungs and makes breathing increasingly difficult.
 Symptoms include coughing, difficulty breathing, loss of appetite, clubbing of the fingers and toes, and chest pain or tightness.
 There is no treatment that reverses asbestosis once it has developed.